HackBugs/DevOps_Ultimate_Pipeline_installation_Steps/README.md

  ```
 ________________________________________________________________________________________________________________________________________________________________________________________

 ## ✔️ After installing Minikube, restart your Ubuntu machine and run minikube start --force.
-If issues persist, try the command again.
+If issues persist, try the command.
 The error message indicates multiple issues when Minikube attempts to start with the Docker driver.
 Here’s a breakdown of the errors and how to address them:

 ### 1. **Root Privileges Issue**